Title IV School Code 005500

 Student has legal dependents other than spouse

 Aid cannot be disbursed until all required documents have been submitted and you officially enroll in the number of hours for which aid was processed.
-Generally, funds are disbursed on or after the 30th day of class.
-Funds are available in the MATC office.
+Generally, funds are disbursed on or after the 20th day of class.
+Funds are available in the MATC office or thru direct deposit.